Jendnice/climbing_cli/climbing_cli/to_dos.md

 5. Complete Learn checklist and submit when everything done

 Code:
+1. Next time you log in or restart your IDE (and clone everything in) see if gems are working.
+Based on that, decide whether you want to comment them back in in the Gemfile, or delete them from there.
+If you delete them there, remember to comment back in the gemspec word above your added gems.
+(That was initially included there.)
 2. Refactoring and anti-patterns (see notes in notebook) - clean up code, delete add_by_url method in climb file?, fix variable naming, each vs. collect, etc.
 3. Save necessary info from and then delete all your additional files.
 (And code in climbing_cli.rb file that's commented out.)
 4. Bonus: (See notes below if needed.)